ninchat/ninchat-api/api.md

 	Longer subject description of the day.

+- `upload` : string (writable by operators)

+	Enables `send_file` action:

+	- "member" enables it for all members.
+	- "operator" enables it for members with the `operator` attribute.

 - `verified_join` : boolean (writable by operators)

 	The channel may not be joined without a verified identity.